Engineer behind controversial manifesto is out at Google

 Bloomberg, the Wall Street Journal, Reuters and others have reported that the engineer who wrote the memo, James Damore, has been fired.
 Google has declined to comment.

 Damore shared his manifesto internally last week.
+In the post, Damore claims to "value diversity and inclusion."
+But he takes issue with Google's approach, which he sees as overly political and alienating to "non-progressives."

+"When it comes to diversity and inclusion, Google's left bias has created a politically correct monoculture that maintains its hold by shaming dissenters into silence," he writes in the memo.
+"This silence removes any checks against encroaching extremist and authoritarian policies."

-It argued women are not biologically fit for tech roles.
+Damore went a step further, however, by arguing that women are not biologically fit for tech roles.

-He argued that the company's diversity programs -- including seminars that teach young girls coding skills -- are "highly politicized."
-The diversity work, he said, "alienates non-progressives."

-Damore also said he believes Google's commitment to hire more women stands to make the company less competitive, and that the gender wage gap is a myth.
+He wrote that women may lag behind men in tech in top positions because women are less assertive and more neurotic, making them less likely to get leadership roles and "high stress jobs."

+"We need to stop assuming that gender gaps imply sexism ," he wrote.

 The document began circulating widely among employees on Friday and was leaked to multiple media outlets over the weekend.